nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **:information_source: Notes about Sort:**<br>
 * By not entering any prefixes, it will sort by name in ascending order.
 * Enter the right amount prefixes!
-If you only sort by name, use only `n/`.
+For example: if you only sort by status, use only `s/`.
 * The `ORDER` must be asc or dsc!
-* The `SEQUENCE` must contain the full name of the prefix used!
+* The `SEQUENCE` must contain the full name of all the prefixes used!
 * For `SEQUENCE`, if more than one of the same full name is being used, it will only consider the first instance of the full name.
 For example: "RatingTagRating" will sort by rating then tag.
 * If multiple same prefixes are being used, only the last prefix will be considered by the program!
+For example: `sort n/asc n/dsc` will sort name by descending order.
 </div>

 **Example & Output:** `sort`